Pantograph (transport)

-A pantograph (or "pan" or "panto") is an apparatus mounted on the roof of an electric train, tram or trolley buses to collect power through contact with an overhead line.
+A pantograph (or "pan" or "panto") is an apparatus mounted on the roof of an electric train, tram or battery electric buses to collect power through contact with an overhead line.
 The term stems from the resemblance of some styles to the mechanical pantographs used for copying handwriting and drawings.

 The pantograph is a common type of current collector; typically, a single or double wire is used, with the return current running through the rails.
 Other types of current collectors include the bow collector and the trolley pole.

 Invention

 Early (1895) flat pantograph on a Baltimore & Ohio Railroad electric locomotive.
-The brass contact ran inside the Π section bar, so both lateral and vertical flexibility was necessary.
+The brass contact ran inside the Π-section bar, so both lateral and vertical flexibility was necessary.

 The pantograph, with a low-friction, replaceable graphite contact strip or "shoe" to minimise lateral stress on the contact wire, first appeared in the late 19th century.
 Early versions include the bow collector, invented in 1889 by Walter Reichel, chief engineer at Siemens & Halske in Germany, and a flat slide-pantograph first used in 1895 by the Baltimore and Ohio Railroad.

 The familiar diamond-shaped roller pantograph was devised and patented by John Q. Brown of the Key System shops for their commuter trains which ran between San Francisco and the East Bay section of the San Francisco Bay Area in California.
 They appear in photographs of the first day of service, 26 October 1903.
 For many decades thereafter, the same diamond shape was used by electric-rail systems around the world and remains in use by some today.

 The pantograph was developed as an improvement on the simple trolley pole, which prevailed up to that time, with design goals of allowing large variations in height of the overhead wire and allowing an electric-rail vehicle to travel at much higher speeds without losing contact with the overhead lines, e.g. due to dewirement of the trolley pole.
 Notwithstanding this, trolley pole current collection was used successfully at up to 90 mph on the Electroliner vehicles of the Chicago North Shore and Milwaukee Railroad, also known as the North Shore Line.